matthewkenzie/cows-paper/README.md

   - Im - the variance function for the discriminant variance (can also pass 1 and it will be set of uniform)
   - obs - one can instead or additionally pass the observed distribution in the discriminant variable which will be used for the variance function instead.
 In this case you must pass a two element tuple giving the bin entries and bin edges for the observed dataset (the same as what `np.histogram(data)` would return)

+- `Independence.py` - this provides a function which computes the Kendall "tau" coefficient for a data sample